GHR Education Quick Apply Search Jobs Log In

 Requirements for States to Join the NLC

-Requirements for Nursing Applicants
+Eligibility Requirements for Nurses

 To apply for the compact license, you must meet uniform licensure requirements.
 The first is that you must live in a member state.